karla-descartes/tutorials/guides/catalog.rst

 Using Catalog to Search for Imagery
 ==========================

 Our `Catalog <https://catalog.descarteslabs.com/?/>`_  interface allows users to search data products available on the Platform.
 Utilizing Catalog is a great way to become familiar with data products and their metadata.
 It also allows users to manage their own datasets.
 All raster products uniquely available or owned by a user are shown in Catalog.
-You have the option to toggle between "Descartes Labs products: as well as "My products".
+You have the option to toggle between "Descartes Labs products" as well as "My products".

 View Product Details
 ~~~~~~~~~~~~~~~~~~~~